It Promotes Control

 -

-Nonconformity to group activities and culture is indicative of otherness.
+Nonconformity to group activities and culture may be viewed as a sign of being ‘outside’ the group.

 -

-Maintenance of friendships outside of the fellowship is reason for distrust.
+Maintenance of friendships outside of this church is treated with suspicion.

 -